Queueing Network Controls via Deep Reinforcement Learning: Advantage function estimation

 We note that the discounted value function (\ref{eq:disc_inf}) and the regenerative discounted value function (\ref{eq:Vreg}) are solutions of the same Poisson equation (Lemma \ref{eq:newPoisson}).
 Therefore, the bias of advantage function estimator (\ref{eq:Adisc}) does not change when $h_\eta$ in (\ref{eq:A}) is replaced either by $J^{(\gamma)}$ or by $V^{(\gamma)}$.
 The variance of the regenerative discounted value function estimator (\ref{eq:esf}) can be \textit{potentially} smaller than the variance of the analogous $J^{AMP(\zeta), (\gamma, \lambda, N+L)}$ estimator:

-Since the upper bound of summation in (\ref{eq:esf}) is $\min(\sigma_k, N+L)-1$, the can include fewer summands than the summation in (\ref{eq:Jesf}) if the regeneration frequently occurs.
+Since the upper bound of summation in (\ref{eq:esf}) is $\min(\sigma_k, N+L)-1$, it includes fewer summands than the summation in (\ref{eq:Jesf}) if the regeneration frequently occurs.
 See Appendix Section \ref{sec:regVSinf}, which describes a numerical experiment for the criss-cross network implying that the choice of $J^{AMP(\zeta), (\gamma, \lambda, N+L)}$ and $V^{AMP(\zeta), (\gamma, \lambda,N+ L)}$ estimators can affect the PPO algorithm convergence rate to the optimal policy. \end{remark}

 The connection between our proposed AMP estimator and the GAE estimator \cite{Schulman2016} suggests another motivation for introducing the GAE estimator.
 An accurate estimation of the value function $V^{(\gamma)}_\eta$ by the standard estimator may require a large number of state-action pairs samples from the current policy $\pi_\eta$ \cite[Section 13]{Sutton2018}, \cite{Schulman2016, Ilyas2020}.
 In this paper we apply the AMP method to propose the discounted AMP estimator in (\ref{eq:esf}) that has a smaller variance than the estimators (\ref{eq:Vst}).
 The AMP method, however, requires knowledge of transition probabilities $P(y|x, a)$ in order to exactly compute the expected values for each $(x,~a,~y)~\in~\X~\times~\A~\times~\X$: